-Broadcasters should refer to the statutory definition of product placement (see meanings and rules preceding Rule 9.6).
+Note: Broadcasters should refer to the statutory definition of product placement (see meanings and rules preceding Rule 9.6).
 Where the inclusion of references during programmes to PRM could meet the definition of product placement, the promotion of such material should be kept distinct from editorial content to avoid issues being raised under Rule 9.9.

 Likewise, where the PRM involves the promotion to the audience of the availability of products or services in return for payment, it is possible that this could meet the definition of television advertising (see COSTA).
 Therefore, such promotions should be kept distinct from editorial content (see Rule 9.2).

-9.32 The broadcaster must retain responsibility for ensuring the appropriateness of promoting programme-related material.
+9.32: The broadcaster must retain responsibility for ensuring the appropriateness of promoting programme-related material.

 Broadcasters should note that cross-promotions should also comply with all relevant requirements of the Broadcasting Code and, in particular, Rules 9.1 to 9.5.

-Charity appeals are allowed in programming only if they are broadcast free of charge.
+Note: Charity appeals are allowed in programming only if they are broadcast free of charge.

 The following rules recognise that while charities differ from purely commercial entities, there is still a potential risk that the audience may suffer financial harm as a result of such appeals (consumer protection).
 Further, many charities operate in competition with one another and the rules therefore aim to ensure that charity appeals benefit a range of charities.
 Where appropriate, broadcasters must also pay particular attention to Section Five of the Code (Due Impartiality).

-9.33 Charity appeals that are broadcast free of charge are allowed in programming provided that the broadcaster has taken reasonable steps to satisfy itself that:
+9.33: Charity appeals that are broadcast free of charge are allowed in programming provided that the broadcaster has taken reasonable steps to satisfy itself that:

-Meaning of "financial promotion":
+Meaning of "financial promotion"

 A financial promotion is an invitation or inducement to engage in investment activity (in accordance with section 21(1) of the Financial Services and Markets Act 2000 (Restrictions on financial promotion).

-Meaning of an "investment recommendation":
+Meaning of an "investment recommendation"

 An investment recommendation occurs when someone directly recommends a particular investment decision, for example, buying or selling a particular share or underwriting a particular share offer.

-The rules applying to such promotions and recommendations reflect the particular risk that such references could result in financial harm to the audience (consumer protection), and the resulting need for editorial independence and transparency to be maintained and protected.
+Note: The rules applying to such promotions and recommendations reflect the particular risk that such references could result in financial harm to the audience (consumer protection), and the resulting need for editorial independence and transparency to be maintained and protected.

-9.35 When broadcasting financial promotions and investment recommendations broadcasters must comply with the relevant provisions in Appendix 4 to this Code.
+9.35: When broadcasting financial promotions and investment recommendations broadcasters must comply with the relevant provisions in Appendix 1 to this Code.

 Rules 9.36 to 9.39 reflect the potential for financial harm when broadcasters appeal for funds from viewers (consumer protection) and ensure editorial independence, transparency, and distinction between advertising and editorial content are maintained.

-9.36 Viewers must be told the purpose of the appeal and how much it raises.
+9.36: Viewers must be told the purpose of the appeal and how much it raises.

-9.37 All donations must be separately accounted for and used for the purpose for which they were donated.
+9.37: All donations must be separately accounted for and used for the purpose for which they were donated.

-9.38 Broadcasters must not offer any additional benefits or other incentives to donors.
+9.38: Broadcasters must not offer any additional benefits or other incentives to donors.

-9.39 Appeals for funds for programming or services must not be given undue prominence in relation to the overall output of the service.
+9.39: Appeals for funds for programming or services must not be given undue prominence in relation to the overall output of the service.